Robert Christgau: Early life

-Christgau was born in Greenwich Village, Manhattan, New York City, on April 18, 1942, and was raised in Queens, the son of a fireman.
+Christgau was born in Greenwich Village in Manhattan, New York City, on April 18, 1942.
+He grew up in Queens, the son of a fireman.
 He has said he became a rock and roll fan when disc jockey Alan Freed moved to the city in 1954.

-After attending public school in New York City, he attended Dartmouth College, graduating in 1962 with a B.A. in English.
+After attending public school in the city, Christgau attended Dartmouth College graduating in 1962 with a B.A. degree in English.
 At college, his musical interests turned to jazz, but he quickly returned to rock after moving back to New York.
-Christgau has said that Miles Davis's 1960 album Sketches of Spain initiated in him "one phase of the disillusionment with jazz that resulted in my return to rock and roll."
-He was deeply influenced by New Journalism writers such as Gay Talese and Tom Wolfe.
-"My ambitions when I went into journalism were always, to an extent, literary," Christgau later said.
+He has said that Miles Davis's 1960 album Sketches of Spain initiated "one phase of the disillusionment (in him) with jazz that resulted in my return to rock and roll."
+He was deeply influenced by New Journalism writers including Gay Talese and Tom Wolfe.
+"My ambitions when I went into journalism were always, to an extent, literary", Christgau said later.

 Career

-Christgau wrote short stories, before giving up fiction in 1964 to become a sportswriter, and later, a police reporter for the Newark Star-Ledger.
+Christgau wrote short stories, before giving up fiction in 1964 to become a sportswriter and later, a police reporter for the Newark Star-Ledger.
 He became a freelance writer after a story he wrote about the death of a woman in New Jersey was published by New York magazine.
-Christgau was among the first dedicated rock critics.
+He was among the first dedicated rock critics.
 He was asked to take over the dormant music column at Esquire, which he began writing in June 1967.
-He also contributed to Cheetah magazine at that time.
-He subsequently became a leading voice in the formation of a musical–political aesthetic combining New Left politics and the counterculture.
+He also contributed to Cheetah magazine at the time.
+He then became a leading voice in the formation of a musical–political aesthetic combining New Left politics and the counterculture.
 After Esquire discontinued the column, Christgau moved to The Village Voice in 1969, and he also worked as a college professor.

 From early on in his emergence as a critic, Christgau was conscious of his lack of formal knowledge of music.
 In a 1968 piece he commented:

-I don't know anything about music, which ought to be a damaging admission but isn't ...
-The fact is that pop writers in general shy away from such arcana as key signature and beats to the measure ...
+I don't know anything about music, which ought to be a damaging admission but isn't...
+The fact is that pop writers in general shy away from such arcana as key signature and beats to the measure...
 I used to confide my worries about this to friends in the record industry, who reassured me.
 They didn't know anything about music either.
 The technical stuff didn't matter, I was told.
 You just gotta dig it.